isomerpages/moe-meridianpri/_communications/Resources For Parents/Resources For Parents.md

 </ul>

-#### Resources for Parents and Guardians

-<p align = "justify">“Every parent a supportive partner” is an important piece of MOE’s key theme “Towards Student-Centric, Values-Driven Education”.
-It emphasises the importance of partnerships between schools and parents in bringing out the best in every child.
-At Meridian, we regularly share resources for parents with education news, resources and tips.
-The most recent sharing is as follow:</p>

-**1) What's the right age for parents to get their kids a cell phone?**

-Parents need to consider whether their kids are ready to use their phones responsibly and respectfully.

 #### SchoolBag

 <p align = "justify">Schoolbag.sg  – MOE’s Education News Site – provides parents, educators and the general public with education news, school features and tips.</p>